Navin-Reddy/Appian/6_Undocumented_Functions.md

-# Appian Functions and Examples
+# Undocumented Functions and Examples

 ## #1 Copy the test to Clipboard: